top of page

 Wiltshire Times & Trowbridge Advertiser, 4th July 1931. © British Newspaper Archive & Find My Past (26)

-In November 1932 Mabel was honorary secretary of the Bristol branch at the Bristol branch of the National Council of Women.
+A report from the Western Daily Press from 12th November 1932 confirmed Mabel was honorary secretary of the Bristol branch at the Bristol branch of the National Council of Women.
 Mabel and Helen had both spoken at the National Council of Women conference (27).
 The National Council of Women researches where change was most needed and challenges government at the highest level in the quest to empower all women across the world (28).

 In October 1933 Mabel whose address was now confirmed as Sneyd Park, near Redland, Bristol was the principal speaker at a Wells and District Welfare Association meeting.
 She was described as giving an inspiring address where she said that youth should be given the chance of a complete, balanced and controlled life.
 She said that mental instability was a frequent cause of immorality and that self control and discipline of the three-fold Nature- body, mind and spirit was the goal we should strive to reach.
 She also talked about the new Children's Act of 1933 by which no child under eight should be brought before any court except for its own protection and no person under seventeen may be brought before an adult court (29).